12. GMM Estimation#

 12.1.
 Introduction#

 Generalized method moments (GMM) estimation studies a family of estimators constructed from partially specified or partially misspecified models.
-Direct application of likelihood methods sometimes can be challenging to construct, and GMM methods may be tractable alternatives.
-By studying an entire family of estimators, we are able to make relative accuracy comparisons among the entire family.
+Since direct application of likelihood methods sometimes can be challenging to construct, GMM methods may be tractable alternatives.
+It takes a different starting point than a parameterized likelihood function, but is structured to allow for the simultaneous study of a family of estimators.
+By studying an entire family, we are able to make relative accuracy comparisons among the entire family.

-This paper takes statistical consistency as given.
-Supporting arguments for this chapter can be obtained with direct extensions of the Law of Large Numbers.
-Such extensions often entail Laws of Large numbers applied to so-called random processes (indexed by say a parameter vector of interest) instead of a random vector.
+This chapter takes statistical consistency as given.
+Supporting arguments for this chapter can be obtained with direct extensions of the Law of Large Numbers as described in Chapter 1 : Laws of Large Numbers and Stochastic Processes.
+Such extensions often entail Laws of Large numbers applied to so-called random functions ( function-valued processes expressed a parameter vector of interest) instead of a random vector.

 12.2.
 Formulation#